google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 6. Living with Psychotic Disorders

 Managing a psychotic disorder is an ongoing process that requires dedication, support, and a multifaceted approach.
 While these conditions can be challenging, many individuals with psychotic disorders lead fulfilling lives with proper treatment and support.
+You can learn more about how long psychosis lasts and the stages.

 6.1 Medication Adherence